JasmineGupta17/E-Learning-Application/README.md

 4. **Run the Application:**
    - Run the project in NetBeans to start the application.

-5. **Access the Website:**
-   - Navigate to `http://localhost:8080/online-examination` in your web browser.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit pull requests with enhancements.